1. A fast combination of punches.

-It’s believed that this phrase originates from boxing, where there is a whole lot of punching that happens, and the ‘old one two’ is a quick combination of punches in boxing.
+This phrase is believed to originate from boxing.
+Why?
+Well, there is a whole lot of punching that goes on and the ‘old one-two’ is a quick combination of punches in boxing.

 As for the age of this phrase, the earliest I could find it in print is the early 1900s.
-For example, in the Oakland Tribune newspaper, printed June 1919, the expression is used in relation to boxing:
+For example, in the Oakland Tribune newspaper, June 1919, the expression is used in relation to boxing:

 “The fans will see a big difference in Frankie.
 He is far stronger than he was before going to France, and he is hitting much harder.
 He has the old one-two punch down to perfection and he stings every time he lands.”

 “And maybe that’s the way the old team of Stalin and Molotov figured in the first place, since they’ve been working together for 35 years: The old one-two, with Molotov being tough and Stalin being soft if he had to.”

 - For a simple lunch, the old one-two I always fall back on is a peanut butter and jelly sandwich.
-It’s a classic; it’s easy to make and tastes pretty good!
+It’s a classic; it’s easy to make and it tastes pretty good too!